linsm/attestable-builds/walkthrough.md

 The experiments provide time estimates in human-time (can be interrupted), and machine-time (cannot be interrupted).

-## Prepare the sample repository (5min human-time)
+## Prepare the `ab-samples` repository (5min human-time)

 The first step is to prepare the Git repository including the sample projects used in our evaluation.
 The following list provides a step-by-step overview of the necessary preparation steps:

-1. Fork our [sample repository](https://github.com/linsm/ab-samples) to your own GitHub account.
-Make sure to copy all branches, i.e. remove the checkbox from `Copy the main branch only`
+1. Unzip the artifact files.
+2. Create a GitHub account and a new repository called `ab-samples`.
+3. Add the unzipped files located in the `ab-samples` directory to your new repository.
-2. Log in to your GitHub account and navigate to the [Developer Settings](https://github.com/settings/apps) of your GitHub account
+4. On GitHub, navigate to the [Developer Settings](https://github.com/settings/apps) of your GitHub account.
-3. Navigate to `Personal access tokens -> Fine-grained tokens` and click `Generate new token`
+5. Navigate to `Personal access tokens -> Fine-grained tokens` and click `Generate new token`.
-4. Give it a name and select `Only select repositories` and select the forked repository (ab-samples)
+6. Give it a name and select `Only select repositories` and select the new repository (ab-samples).
-5. Click on `Add permissions` and select the following permissions
+7. Click on `Add permissions` and select the following permissions.
-	1. Actions with Read and write
+	1. Actions with Read and write.
-	2. Administration with Read and write
+	2. Administration with Read and write.
-	3. Commit statuses with Read-only
+	3. Commit statuses with Read-only.
-	4. Contents with Read-only
+	4. Contents with Read-only.
-	5. Environments with Read-only
+	5. Environments with Read-only.
-6. Generate the token and save it.
+8. Generate the token and save it.
 This will be used later to configure the environment variable on the AWS instance.

 ## Prepare the AWS environment (10min human-time + 5min machine-time)